Madoshakalaka/trunk-compress/README.md

 `ServeYew` serves the compressed file if it exists and sets the content type headers, cache headers etc

-When `serve_yew/compression` is disabled, it serves everything uncompressed instead, useful in local development environment.
+When `serve_yew/compression` is disabled, it serves everything uncompressed instead, useful in development.

 # Something Not Expected?